bertrainn/SC2006_Depressed-Mahjong-Tables/README.md

 ## About The Project

-Our project is a Flutter mobile application.
+Mahjong Movers is an odd job finding mobile application made with Flutter with our database deployed on Firebase.

-This is the repository for SC2006 Lab Assignment for lab group SSP 1 under the group name depressed elderly.
+This is the repository for SC2006 Lab Assignment for lab group SSP 1 under the group name Depressed Elderly.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>